Yvonne Rainer: Early life

 Yvonne Rainer was born on November 24, 1934, in San Francisco, California.
-Rainer's parents, Joseph and Jeanette, considered themselves radicals.
-Her mother, a stenographer, was born in Brooklyn to Jewish immigrants from Warsaw, and her father, a stonemason and house painter, was born in Vallanzengo, northern Italy, whence he emigrated at the age of 21.
-Rainer grew up, along with an older brother, in the Sunset district of San Francisco that she describes as "a neighborhood of white Protestant working class families."
+Her parents, Joseph and Jeanette, considered themselves radicals.
+Her mother, a stenographer, was born in Brooklyn to Jewish immigrants from Warsaw, and her father, a stonemason and house painter, was born in Vallanzengo, northern Italy, and emigrated to the United States at the age of 21.

+Rainer grew up, along with an older brother, in the Sunset District of San Francisco, which she has described as "a neighborhood of white Protestant working class families".
 From the age of twelve, she was "exposed to the heady commingling of poets, painters, writers, and Italian anarchists."

-Throughout her childhood her father took her to foreign films at the Palace of the Legion of Honor, while her mother took her to the ballet and opera.
+Throughout her childhood, her father took her to foreign films at the Palace of the Legion of Honor, while her mother took her to the ballet and opera.
 She attended Lowell High School, and after graduation she enrolled in San Francisco Junior College and dropped out after a year.

 In her late teens, while earning her living as a clerk-typist at an insurance company, Rainer found herself hanging out at the Cellar, a jazz club in North Beach in San Francisco, where she would listen to poets accompanied by live cool jazz musicians.
 It was here that she met Al Held, a painter.
 He introduced her to various artists who were natives of New York.
-In August, 1956, at the age of 21, she followed Held to New York and lived with him for the next three years.
+In August 1956, aged 21, she followed Held to New York and lived with him for the next three years.

-I remember walking down 5th Avenue past Madison Square Park, overwhelmed by an ineffable sense of infinite possibility.
-Someone else might have described it as a 'conquer-the-world' kind of feeling.
-For me it was simply pure open-minded excitement.
-Though I had no idea what the future held, it was already signalling with open arms.